Why you should always go to a reputable outlet when buying climbing equipment and how to spot potentially dangerous equipment.

 If anything looks amiss, then double check via the manufacturers website!

-Tip #4 - Check the manufacturers website!
+Tip No.4 - Check the manufacturers website!

 Any reputable manufacturer of your climbing equipment will have a website.
 Does it look legit?
 Do all the links work?
 Can you contact someone about your product?